 You can reset your sync history, disable 3rd party Outlook add ins, sync content in a new or different Windows user account, and reinstall Apple mobile device support and iTunes.
 First two solutions are fairly quick, while latter two are more time consuming.
 They are all worth trying until your problem is resolved.

 You can view a iPhone, iPad, iPod touch: Troubleshooting contact and calendar syncing via USB on Windows article from Apple that has instructions to perform all solutions I provided.
-You can try a following configuration.
+You can try the following configuration.

 For Calendar content: